AyuBloom/zombs-session-saver/README.md

 ## Special Features(?)
 - Every socket is independent thread-wise!
-- Fetching available sockets, creating and deleating sockets are done through APIs!
+- Fetching available sockets, creating and deleting sockets are done through APIs!

 ## How to install
 Simply clone the project by downloading the .zip file or through releases (coming soon!) <br>